DiscoGen: Procedural Generation of Algorithm Discovery Tasks in Machine Learning: Experimental Details

 \subsection{Experimental Compute}

 All experiments are run using Nvidia H200 GPUs.
-We run the majority of experiments on a single GPU, besides prompt optimisation experiments which are run on 4 GPUs to accelerate experimentation.
-For all experimentation (including most development and experiments which are not directly included in this paper), we use an estimated 23,000 GPU-hours of compute.
+We run the majority of experiments on a single GPU, besides prompt optimisation experiments which are run on 4 GPUs to accelerate experimentation, and On-Policy MARL experiments which use 4 GPUs due to environment memory requirements.
+For all experimentation (including most development and experiments which are not directly included in this paper), we use an estimated 35,000 GPU-hours of compute.
 However, such high-end compute is not generally a requirement for usage.
 To ensure DiscoGen is accessible to researchers under different constraints, we verified that many DiscoGen task domains can run on consumer-grade (e.g., Nvidia 2080Ti/3080) and mid-range (Nvidia L40s) hardware.

 All models were run through an API.
-The total cost of API credits used in development and experiments is estimated to be about \$1200.
+The total cost of API credits used in development and experiments is estimated to be about \$1600.
 A task generally costs on the order of \$0.10-\$0.50 to run with open-source models.